Professional Development for Artists: The Business of Art Practices

 About Frank Juarez

-Frank Juarez is a former gallery director, award winning art educator, artist, published author, presenter, and arts advocate living and working in Sheboygan, Wisconsin.
-Organizing local and regional art exhibitions, community art events, facilitating presentations, and supporting artists through professional development workshops, use of social media and networking has placed him in the forefront of advancing and promoting local artists and attracting regional and national artists to interact, collaborate, network and exhibit in the Wisconsin.
+Frank Juarez is an award winning art educator, artist, published author, presenter, and arts advocate, and former gallery director living and working in Sheboygan, Wisconsin.
+Organizing local and regional art exhibitions, community art events, facilitating presentations, and supporting artists through professional development workshops, use of social media and networking has placed him in the forefront of advancing and promoting local artists and attracting regional, national and international artists to interact, collaborate, network and exhibit in the Wisconsin.

 Juarez is the art department chair at Sheboygan North High School.
 He is actively involved in local, regional, state, and national arts organization such as the Wisconsin Art Education Association, and the National Art Education Association.
 He has served as a board member in the following organizations: Milwaukee Artist Resource Network, Arts Wisconsin, and the Cedarburg Cultural Center.
 He is the founder/former director of the Sheboygan Visual Artists.
 In 2011, he has opened his first art gallery, the Frank Juarez Gallery in Sheboygan and has relocated to Milwaukee, Wisconsin.
 He has been presenting at local universities, colleges, galleries, and artist groups on the Business of Art | Art of Business.
 He is the founder of two projects focused on contemporary art and art education called The Midwest Artist Studios and the 365 Artists 365 Days Project.
 In 2015, he was awarded the 2015 Wisconsin Art Education Association Teacher of the Year and in 2016, he was awarded at the 2016 National Art Education Association Wisconsin Art Educator of the Year, joined the faculty of the Vermont College of Fine Arts and SchoolArts Magazine as a contributing editor.
 In 2018, he was selected to serve on the National Art Education Foundation Board of Trustees and awarded the Herb Kohl Educational Foundation 2018 Teacher Fellows Award.
 Recently, he serves on the Milwaukee Artist Resource Network Curatorial Advisory Council.